 Charlotte R, Whitbread Action UK

-Massage can prevent and treat neck and back pain, ULDs and RSI.
+Massage can prevent and treat neck and back pain, as well as shoulder, arm and hand problems, including RSI.

 If you are providing your employees with regular massages then their chances of being off work due to musculoskeletal problems are significantly reduced.